NaufalFiqri/Portfolio-2025/README.md

 ## Features

-- **Homepage & Introduction:** A personal introduction with an overview of who I am.
+- **Homepage:** A personal homepage for the website.
-- **Skills Showcase:** Highlights the technologies and tools I’ve mastered up to 2025.
+- **Skills Constellation:** Highlights the technologies and tools I’ve mastered up to 2025.
-- **Project Portfolio:** Displays selected projects with screenshots, live demos, and GitHub links.
+- **Crystal Vault:** Displays selected projects with screenshots, live demos, and GitHub links.
-- **Interactive Elements:** Smooth animations, responsive design, and interactive UI elements.
-- **Contact Section:** Easy way for visitors to get in touch for collaborations or opportunities.
-- **Personal Storytelling:** The portfolio reflects not only technical skills but also my personal journey and growth.
+- **Life Loadout:** Showcases who I am, the experiences I’ve gained, and the skills I’ve built so far.

 ---